MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/voice-design.md

 Voice commands have the following benefits:

 - Voice input is a natural way to communicate intent.
-- Voice is a convenient input method when users have their arms full or are multi-tasking.
+- Voice is a convenient input method when users [have their hands full](../design/hands-free.md) or are multi-tasking.
 - Voice dictation can be an efficient, alternative input method on devices where typing on a keyboard is difficult.
 - In some cases with limited range of accuracy for gaze and gesture, voice might be a user's only trusted method of input.
 - Voice is especially good at interface *traversals*, because it can help users cut through multiple steps.
 A user can say "go back" while looking at a web page, instead of having to locate and select the **Back** button in the app.
 This small time savings can have a powerful emotional effect on a user's perception of an experience.